nomad-software/nomad.uk.net/markdown/articles/hidden-treasure-in-the-d-standard-library.md

 ---
 author: Gary Willoughby
 title: Hidden treasure in the D standard library
-description: I've been using D for a number of years and i am constantly surprised by the hidden treasure i find in the standard library.
-This article highlights a few of these hidden treasures which i hope you'll enjoy learning about and will be useful for your future D projects.
+description: I've been using D for a number of years and I am constantly surprised by the hidden treasure I find in the standard library.
+This article highlights a few of these hidden treasures which I hope you'll enjoy learning about and will be useful for your future D projects.
 ---

 ![](/articles/images/hidden-treasure-in-the-d-standard-library-banner.jpg)